developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to configure whether the Enterprise NFC should use *Peer-to-Peer Mode*.
+Use this *Sub-group* to configure whether the Enterprise NFC should use *Peer-to-Peer Mode*.
 This is generally used when two NFC enabled devices want to communicate with each other to exchange data.
 - If the value ***Do Not Use*** is selected, Enterprise NFC will NOT use *Peer-to-Peer Mode* and hence will operate only in *Read/Write Mode*, unless it is also configured to operated in *Card Emulation Mode* by via **Card Emulation Mode**.
 - If the value ***Use*** is selected, Enterprise NFC will use *Peer-to-Peer Mode* and hence will operate in both *Peer-to-Peer Mode* and *Read/Write Mode*, and and optionally also in *Card Emulation Mode*, if configured via **Card Emulation Mode**.